AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-12-08-writing-better-css/index.md

 ---
 title: Modern Techniques for Writing Better CSS
-description: CSS has come a long way since the early days of web development.
-Learn how to write better CSS using modern strategies like the :is and :where pseudo-class functions, logical properties and values, clamp, gaps, and aspect-ratio.
+description: Write cleaner CSS using modern strategies like :is and :where, logical properties and values, clamp, gap, and aspect-ratio.
 keywords: [better css, modern css, fewer lines of css, css]
 categories: [css, practices]
 thumbnail: ./images/thumbnail.png